h2w1/CluVar/README.md

-# CluVar : Clustering of variants using Autoencoder for inferring cancer subclones from single cell RNA sequencing data
+# CluVar : Clustering of variants using autoencoder for inferring cancer subclones from single cell RNA sequencing data

 This repository contains PyTorch code for clustering single-cell RNA sequencing (scRNA-seq) data using CluVar.